thybzi/stylco/README.md

 #### append_to_buildfile ####
-`boolean`, default: `true`
+`boolean`, default: `false`

 When creating `qux/foobar` component, also add `@import 'qux/foobar'` into `qux.styl` buildfile.
 If `qux.styl` doesn't exist, it will be created.

-Disable this option if you don't use buildfiles, or if you prefer asterisk imports such as `@import 'qux/*'`.
+Enable this option if you prefer buildfiles with explicitly listed components, or when using LESS (which doesn't Zsupport [import globbing](http://stylus-lang.com/docs/import.html#file-globbing) such as `@import 'qux/*'`.

 #### allow_buildfile_outside_basedir ####